oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 ## PredictoorETL - From subgraph to chart data
 To provide summaries on Predidctoor users and systems, we want to fetch all new data and make it available for analysis.

-PredictoorETL helps us achieve this by breaking the process down into 3 steps.
+PredictoorJob helps us achieve this by breaking the process down into 3 steps.
 1. Ingesting + Loading Data - GQLDataFactory
 1. Processing the data - ETL
 1. Querying the data - Dash (TBD)